 Investment transactions are recorded on the trade date.
 Transaction costs incurred to acquire financial assets measured at FVTPL are recognized as an expense as incurred.
 Transaction costs incurred to acquire financial assets measured at amortized cost are amortized over the expected life of the instrument using the effective interest method.
-The change in between fair value and amortized cost of the investments is recorded as an unrealized appreciation or depreciation on investments in the consolidated statements of comprehensive income (loss).
-Transaction costs are amortized over the expected life of the instrument using the effective interest method for instruments measured at amortized cost.
+The change between fair value and amortized cost of the investments is recorded as an unrealized appreciation or depreciation on investments in the interim consolidated statements of comprehensive income (loss).